Eric-Canas/QReader/README.md

 - ``reencode_to``: **str** | **None**.
 The encoding to reencode the `utf-8` decoded QR string.
 If None, it won't re-encode.
 If you find some characters being decoded incorrectly, try to set a [Code Page](https://learn.microsoft.com/en-us/windows/win32/intl/code-page-identifiers) that matches your specific charset.
 Recommendations that have been found useful:
   - 'shift-jis' for Germanic languages
   - 'cp65001' for Asian languages (Thanks to @nguyen-viet-hung for the suggestion)
+- ``weights_folder``: **str|None**.
+Folder where the detection model will be downloaded.
+If None, it will be downloaded to the default qrdet package internal folder, making sure that it gets correctly removed when uninstalling.
+You could need to change it when working in environments like [AWS Lambda](https://aws.amazon.com/es/pm/lambda/) where only [/tmp folder](https://docs.aws.amazon.com/lambda/latest/api/API_EphemeralStorage.html) is writable, as issued in [#21](https://github.com/Eric-Canas/QReader/issues/21).
+Default: `None` (_<qrdet_package>/.model_).

 ### QReader.detect_and_decode(image, return_detections = False)